hsf-training/hsf-training-cicd-github/content/episodes/08-adding-ci-to-your-code/index.md

 {{< /challenge >}}

-## Dependabot for updating gh action version
+## Dependabot for updating GitHub Action versions

 {{< tabs >}}
 {{< tab name="GitHub" selected=true >}}
-Github actions are accompanied by the tags ("@v2"...) which are versions/tags of that action.
-One might need to update this tags for example from "@v2" to "@v3" because the Github actions developers may fix existing bugs to the action or there may be other updates.
+GitHub Actions are accompanied by tags ("@v2"...) which are versions/tags of that action.
+One might need to update these tags, for example from "@v2" to "@v3" because the GitHub Actions developers may fix existing bugs to the action or there may be other updates.

-However, this process can be automated by using "Dependabot" which ensures that the workflow references the updated version of the action.
-If that is not the case, the Dependabot will open a pull request updating the tag of the Github action.
+However, this process can be automated by using "Dependabot", which ensures that the workflow references the updated version of the action.
+If that is not the case, Dependabot will open a pull request updating the tag of the GitHub action.

-The dependabot action can be added to a Github repository by creating the file `dependabot.yml` in the `.github/` folder.
+The Dependabot action can be added to a GitHub repository by creating the file `dependabot.yml` in the `.github/` folder.
 The content of the file looks like this [(Link to the dependabot.yml)](https://github.com/hsf-training/hsf-training-cicd-github/blob/gh-pages/.github/dependabot.yml):

 ```yaml
 version: 2